 - Increased Risk: Relying on appreciation also increases the risk of financial trouble.
 If the event of a market downturn or local economic changes, the property’s value may decrease, leaving the investor with a loss on their investment.

-Real estate investors can insulate themselves from the effect of the local market by focusing on income-producing properties purchased below market value.
+Real estate investors can insulate themselves from the effect of the local real estate market by focusing on income-producing properties purchased below market value.
 This will allow them to benefit from appreciation but avoid the adverse side effects of depreciation.

 4. Doing Everything Yourself